 Liverpool’s 2005 Champions League final win is partially owed to important tactical changes and substitution by coach Rafael Benitez.
 He realized he could overrun the midfield by playing 5 midfielders instead of the initial 4 midfielders and replaced Steven Finnan with Dietmar Hamann.
 The resulting victory teaches us when the chips are down, we get down and get help to change what needs to be changed.

-For example, little Jenny always gets a failing grade in Maths.
-A fine way to implement the lessons learned from competitive sports is to ask herself: “Where can I find resources to help me with my math homework?”
+For example, when a child always gets a failing grade in Math that right attitude, and a competitive nature can work nicely.
+Implementing the lessons learned from competitive sports she could ask herself “Where can I find resources to help me with my math homework?”

 There’s no shame in getting help.
 Make that tactical change and substitution if necessary, and you can have a great comeback.